 Early History of the Eiland family

-Another 208 words (15 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Eiland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eiland research.
+Another 92 words (7 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Eiland History in all our PDF Extended History products and printed products wherever possible.

 Eiland Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Eiland include Eland, Elland, Elan, Elande, Eyland, Eyeland, Egland, Eylan and many more.

 Early Notables of the Eiland family (pre 1700)